JiuqingDong/OWPDD/README.md

 * This code is an implementation of our manuscript: A New Deep Learning-based Dynamic Paradigm Towards Open-World Plant Disease Detection

 * The manuscript is currently under peer review.
 We submitted it to Frontiers in Plant Science.
-* Authors: Jiuqing Dong, Alvaro Fuentes, Sook Yoon*, Hyongsuk Kim*, Dong Sun Park
+* Authors: Jiuqing Dong, Alvaro Fuentes, Sook Yoon*, Hyongsuk Kim*, Yongchae Jeong, Dong Sun Park
 * We will release the code and complete this documentation as soon as possible.